 2 lbs white head cabbage

 vinegar to taste

 2 lbs boiled potatoes

 Take one onion and chop it finely.
 Fry it in oil until it turns golden brown.
 Put the onion into a roasting pan and lay the diced pork meat on it.
 Sprinkle it with caraway seeds and with slices of garlic.
 To grind the caraway seeds, you can use an electric coffee grinder.
 Then, put the roasting pan into an oven preheated to about 400F.
 After five minutes, decrease the temperature to 350F.
-Then keep baking for approximately 45 minutes.
+Then keep baking for approximately about 55 minutes or until the meat will be soft.
 Stir occasionally, and continuously add a little bit of water.
-After these 45 minutes take the meat out, blend the gravy with one tablespoon of all-purpose flour, and cook gently.
+After these 55 minutes take the meat out, blend the gravy with one tablespoon of all-purpose flour, and cook gently.

 Press the cool, boiled and peeled potatoes or grind them in a meat grinder.
 Add the whipped egg, sifted Wondra instant flour, and semolina durum wheat flour and salt it.
 Make a tough dough and divide it to four equal pieces.
 Make small cylinders of each piece.
 Put them into boiling water and boil 15-20 minutes.
 Afterwards, take the boiled dumplings out of the water and slice them.

 Serve the dish neatly on the plate.
 Bon appétit and enjoy your meal!

 Please Note: There are several regional variants of this recipe.
 This is one of them.